fenago/apache-solr/lab_guides/Lab_4.md

-We will explore each one of these in detail later in this chapter.
+We will explore each one of these in detail later in this lab.
 By using these three tools, Solr becomes a powerful search engine to meet any complex search requirement.